Spinach Puff Pastry Appetizer

 • Cut it lengthwise into 2 rectangles.

-• Place the filling on each sheet, roll up, and make two long logs.
+• Place the spinach filling on each sheet, roll up, and make two long logs.

-• To harden the pastry and make the cut easier, place them in the freezer for about 1 hour.
+• To harden the pastry and make cutting easier, place it in the freezer for about 1 hour.

 Top view of two logs made with puff pastry and spinach filling over a white background.